aws-samples/aws-blog-automate-iam-role-deletion/README.md

-Proactively detecting and responding to unused IAM roles will help you prevent unauthorized entities to leverage it to get access to your AWS resources.
-You can build automation to enforce this process and periodically check IAM resources then take actions to delete unused IAM roles in an AWS Account.
-This blog post gives an example solution of how you can leverage Tags and AWS Serverless technologies to create such an automation.
-Follow blog post “How to centralize findings and automate deletion for unused IAM role” for more details.
+Sample code and CloudFormation template for blog post “How to centralize findings and automate deletion for unused IAM role”.
+This solution gives an example of how you can leverage Tags and AWS Serverless technology to create automation to detect and remove unused IAM roles in AWS account.

 ## **Solution architecture**